-Yogananda also tells, "The Lord says, 'You can live in this world and enjoy it . . '" [In Why God Created The World.
+Editing a Yogananda AwrySound enjoyments matter.
+Yogananda of very many conflicting sayings also also tells, "The Lord says, 'You can live in this world and enjoy it . . '" [In Why God Created The World.
 San Diego: Self-Realization Fellowship Temple, 16 Dec.
 1945.

-That's a relief.
-However, article II:13 among Yogananda's Articles of Incorporation of Self-Realization Fellowship Church in California in 1935 reads: ". . . human life is given to man . . . not for physical pleasure nor selfish gratifications." [◦Link]
+That should be a relief.
+However, article 2:13 among Yogananda's Articles of Incorporation of Self-Realization Fellowship Church in California in 1935 reads: ". . . human life is given to man . . . not for physical pleasure nor selfish gratifications." [◦Link]

 The average man cannot think clearly . . .
 He needs the master mind of a Dictator in order to think right and do right." - Yogananda.
 "Interview".
 East-West, Vol. 6.
 [More]

-Then, are you a dictator toward underlings?
-Authoritarians want others to submit and renounce freedoms.
-Beware.
-SRF refrains so far from reprinting their founder's hailing of dictarship and praise of Benito Mussolini in the February issue of his own magazine in 1934 (p.
+Authoritarians want others to submit.
+SRF does not go out public, year after year, with their founder's hailing of dictatorship and his praise of Benito Mussolini.
+Should one ask why?
+Yogananda hails dictatorship in his way in his own magazine in 1934 (p.
 3, 25) [PDF download].

 Blofeld, John.
 Tantric Mysticism of Tibet.
 Revised and edited by Allan R. Bomhard.
 Charleston, SC: Charleston Buddhist Fellowship, 2002.